Intro to Turning

 At minimum, you need:

-But besides having the right safety gear, you need to do a few other things to protect yourself:
+Besides having the right safety gear, you need to do a few other things to protect yourself:

 4. You'll need turning stock